GitauHarrison/notes/twilio_verify_2fa.md

 ### Additional Concepts

 This application has both _email_ and _error_ modules.
 So far, we have not handled any of them.
-You can try and implement them in the application.
+You can try to implement them in the application.

-* If a user forgets their account's password, a _Reset Password_ link is provided
+* If a user forgets their account's password, a _Reset Password_ link is provided in the _Login_ page
 * If a non-existent page is requested from the server, the application should show a nicer looking error page with redirection to the home page rather than the scary and possibly too-revealing flask debug error page.